gka29/BikeSharingAssignment/README.md

 - Month-wise trends: November (mnth_11) increases rentals (+501), while months like April (mnth_4), May (mnth_5), and September (mnth_9) show declines.

 ## Acknowledgements
-This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.
+This project was inspired by UpGrad IITB Programme as an assignment for the Machine Learning and Artificial Intelligence course.
 Special thanks to the team for providing the resources and support for this case study.

 I also referred [Machine Learning 101](https://www.udemy.com/course/machine-learning-101-with-scikit-learn-and-stats-models/)

 ## Contact
 [Girish Kumar](https://github.com/ga898) - feel free to contact me!